Casual dating: Relationship maintenance and student concerns

 Casual relationships, being a mix between a friendship and a non-romantic sexual relationship, result in the partners facing many challenges in maintaining a working relationship.
 Based on the exchange theory, Hughes witnessed an individual dependency on either partner as the exchange of resources, knowledge, rewards, and costs of items, becomes more and more prominent.
 The partners may become dependent on advice the other partner gives, or the company they receive when being around one another.
 This may be a one-way street and one partner may not feel this way.
 Any partner that is not fully dependent upon the other typically controls the casual relationship.
 The dependent partner is more submissive to their dominant partner as they do not want the relationship to end.
 This allows the less dependent partner to be able to fix and maintain the relationship the way he/she wants it to be.
 They normally control when they meet up, when they have sex, and when they do things together.

 Disclosure of casual relationship to peers

 Hughes's study also revealed the four main categories of why partners participating in a casual relationship did not feel the need to tell their same sex friends about the relationship.
 The first category was that the partners did not feel that their same sex friends needed to know this information.
-The second category consisted of people wanting to keep the casual relationship a secret and didn't want their same sex friends to know.
+The second category consisted of people wanting to keep the casual relationship a secret and did not want their same sex friends to know.
 The feeling of embarrassment was the third category.
-Many students said that they would feel ashamed or didn't want to be judged by their same sex friends.
-The final category is students who didn't want to tell their same sex friends because they would show disapproval of the relationship.
+Many students said that they would feel ashamed or did not want to be judged by their same sex friends.
+The final category is students who did not want to tell their same sex friends because they would show disapproval of the relationship.